tabano86/CommandSage/README.md

 ## 🚀 Quick Start

 1. **Install:**
-   Copy to `Interface/AddOns/CommandSage/`
+   Copy this folder into `Interface/AddOns/CommandSage/`

 2. **Basic Usage:**
    - Type `/cmdsage` for help
    - Use `/cmdsage tutorial` for interactive guide
    - Access settings with `/cmdsage config`

 3. **First Steps:**
-    - Try typing a partial command to see suggestions
+   - Try typing a partial command (`/cmds`) to see suggestions (fuzzy matching to `/cmdsage`)
    - Use Tab/Arrow keys to navigate suggestions
    - Press Enter to complete the command

 ## ⚙️ Configuration